labordynamicsinstitute/ldilab-manual/_sources/96-30-running-python-jupyter.md

 ## Running Jupyter Notebooks

-### Manually
+### Interactively

+::::{tab-set}

+:::{tab-item} Conda

-In order to run Jupyter notebooks, do the following, once you have opened the Jupyter Notebook or Jupyter Lab interface:
+In order to run Jupyter notebooks that you started from the Conda prompt, do the following, once you have opened the Jupyter Notebook or Jupyter Lab interface:

 - Navigate to the directory where the notebook is located
 - Open the notebook